The Attack: Before, During and After

 False election claims by Trump that spurred the Capitol attack have become a driving force in the Republican Party

-- Nearly a third of the 390 GOP candidates around the country who have expressed interest in running for statewide office this cycle have publicly supported a partisan audit of the 2020 vote, downplayed the Jan.
+- Nearly a third of the 390 Republicans around the country who have expressed interest in running for statewide office this cycle have publicly supported a partisan audit of the 2020 vote, downplayed the Jan.
 6 attack or directly questioned Biden’s victory.

 - They include 10 candidates running for secretary of state, a position with sway over elections in many states.